 For most people living in an urban area, hydrants and fire stations are frequent and nearby.
 However, if you live in a rural area your home insurance rate will be affected by how near, or far, the closest fire hydrant and station are to your house.
 Fire is always a concern for insurers, and there's a premium advantage for living near a fire hydrant or fire station.

 Your home may be where you lay your head at night, but is it also where you work?
 When your workplace is also your home-base then you might be under the mistaken belief that your business is insured under the liability and contents coverage you have with your home insurance policy; it's not, unless your home insurer knows you operate a business out of your home.
-Depending on the type of business, you may need to add a home business extension to your current policy, or get a separate commercial insurance policy to ensure your business is adequately protected.
+Depending on the type of business, you may need to add a home business extension to your current policy, or get a separate business insurance policy to ensure adequate protection.

 If you build a rental suite in your home, you'll likely increase the value of your property.
 Keep your home insurer in the loop about improvements so that you don't find yourself underinsured in the event of a loss.
 Additionally, your home insurance policy will need to be updated to reflect the fact that the home is no longer a single-family dwelling but now a multi-family dwelling.